WWsiyang/CodeWords-1/W2/readme.md

 **MuirMcNeil** - make typefaces that work in mysterious but mathematical ways.
 Using methods that are entirely contemporary, though they can seem arcane, they explore ‘parametric design systems’.

 > McNeil says that, because of developments in type design software, their form of ‘constructed’ type is often looked down upon by professional type designers ‘as something that anybody could do – as if there’s no real quality to it’.
 Muir adds: ‘So when you do anything modular or geometric people go “Ugh, bitmap!”’

 ![Image of MuirMcNeil’s identity design](https://github.com/Raymondvonz/CodeWords/blob/master/W2/MuirMcNeil’s%20identity%20design.jpg)
-*Silk-screened poster (2010) for the Interact type system using the colours PMS 926 and 809, in of an edition of 100 printed on 160gsm Naturalis Absolute Smooth.
-Top: MuirMcNeil’s identity design for TypeCon, the annual convention of the Society of Typographic Aficionados (Sota) held in Seattle in the United States, 24-28 August 2016.
+* MuirMcNeil’s identity design for TypeCon, the annual convention of the Society of Typographic Aficionados (Sota) held in Seattle in the United States, 24-28 August 2016. *